arcuru/eideticadb/docs/src/user_guide/tutorial_todo_app.md

 Refer to the example's [README.md](../../examples/todo/README.md) and [test.sh](../../examples/todo/test.sh) for more usage details.

 This walkthrough provides a starting point.
-Explore the EideticaDB documentation and other examples to learn about more advanced features like different subtree types, history traversal, and distributed capabilities.
+Explore the Eidetica documentation and other examples to learn about more advanced features like different subtree types, history traversal, and distributed capabilities.